bensmithett/style/README.md

 - Styling a big block of raw HTML that has no classes (e.g. rendered from Markdown)
 - Applying your base typography styles to an element in a one-off situation (e.g. styling a heading that appears inside another component)

-Each Sass file in `type` defines some styles under a class (e.g. `.type-heading`) as well as applying those same styles to class-free elements that appear inside a `type-raw-html` block (e.g. `.type-raw-html h1`).
+Each Sass file in `type` defines some styles under a component class (e.g. `.type-heading`) as well as applying those same styles to class-free elements that appear inside a `type-raw-html` block (e.g. `.type-raw-html h1`).

 ### `utilities`